 We Are CPD

-The Cambridge Police Department is a dedicated and diverse group of professionals who are committed to working with the community to make the City of Cambridge a safe and desirable place to live.
+The Cambridge Police Department is a dedicated and diverse group of professionals who are committed to working with the community to make the City of Cambridge a safe and desirable place to live, work or visit.
 Our mission is to partner with the community to solve problems and improve public safety in a manner that is fair, impartial, transparent, and consistent.

 Integrity - We are committed to the enforcement of laws and the preservation of order and property.
 We are honest, truthful, and consistent in our words and actions, and therefore worthy of the public’s trust.
 We exercise discretion in a manner that is beyond reproach.
 We do not accept gifts or special considerations as a consequence of our office.